Dysplasia epiphysealis hemimelica

 Useful for assessing cortical continuity with the epiphysis.

-MRI is useful for evaluation of underlying ligaments and cartilages.
+MRI is useful for evaluation of underlying ligaments and cartilage.
 Osteochondral overgrowth signal intensity will be similar to normal epiphyseal cartilage and bone.

-Surgical excision of mass with preservation of joint.
+Treatment is surgical excision of the mass with preservation of the joint.

 • fragmentation and detachment leading to intra-articular bony fragments